-The world of competition barbecue is a world where pitmasters and backyard grillers come together for a couple of days to cook six succulent servings of chicken, ribs, pork and brisket slow and low for a panel of certified judges in an effort to make the best bbq.
+The world of competition barbecue is a world where pitmasters and backyard grillers come together for a couple of days to cook six succulent servings of chicken, ribs, pork and brisket for a panel of certified judges in an effort to make the best bbq.

 The judges taste pounds of glorious meat and ultimately decide who is walking home as a grand champion.